The Great Wave off Kanagawa: "Blue revolution"

 The first 10 prints in the series, including The Great Wave off Kanagawa, are among the first Japanese prints to feature Prussian blue, which was most likely suggested to the publisher in 1830.
 This innovation was an immediate success.
-In early January 1831, Hokusai's publisher Nishimuraya Yohachi (Eijudō) widely advertised the innovation, and the following year published the next 10 prints in the Thirty-six Views of Mount Fuji series, and unique for their predominantly-blue aizuri-e style, with Kōshū Kajikazawa ("Kajikazawa in Kai Province") being a notable example.
-The outlines on these 10 supplementary prints, known collectively as ura Fuji ("Fuji seen from behind"), are sumi black with India ink rather than Prussian blue.
+In early January 1831 Hokusai's publisher Nishimuraya Yohachi (Eijudō) widely advertised the innovation, and the following year published the next 10 prints in the Thirty-six Views of Mount Fuji series, and unique for their predominantly-blue aizuri-e style, with Kōshū Kajikazawa ("Kajikazawa in Kai Province") being a notable example.
+In addition to the extensive use of Prussian blue, the outlines on these 10 supplementary prints, known collectively as ura Fuji ("Fuji seen from behind"), are sumi black with India ink.

 Prints in the world

 About 1,000 copies of The Great Wave off Kanagawa were initially printed, resulting in wear in later editions of print copies.
 It is estimated approximately 8,000 copies were eventually printed.
+As of 2022, 113 original impressions of the first edition are known to survive worldwide, with the greatest proportion (35) in American museums.